Superdart-2017/Superdart-2017/README.md

 I am a student of Computer Engineering at UNAM, Faculty of Engineering UwU

-## About me
+## 😄About me😄

 - 🤓I'm a programmer in the making owo
 - 🤪I often have very crazy ideas.
-- 👾I like video games and I hope to work on one later
+- 🎮I like video games and I hope to work on one later
 - 🤖I'm an average otaku but I want to program great things

 <p align="center">